What is Medallion Architecture?

 - CSV files from legacy systems

 The key principle is never delete data from Bronze.
-This layer is your safety net — if something goes wrong downstream, you can always replay from here.
+This layer is your safety net.
+If something goes wrong downstream, you can always replay from here.

 # Bronze ingestion example